ppowalowski/stickUp2/README.md

 The event is called when user is scrolling the window.

+**stickUp:resize**

+The event is called when the viewport is resized, second passed parameter is the options object to change options on the fly

 ## WANTED: Contribution
 ##### Tests
 + test environment needed to avoid manual testing failure